 The course, Internal Control in Hospitality Administration is a core course which carries two credit units.
-The course material is prepared for all students who are taking any course in accounting department of the school of management sciences.
+The course material is prepared for all students in accounting department of the school of management sciences.
 The course is a useful material to students in their academic pursuit as well as in their work place as financial managers and administrators.